needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 #### Configuring AR Camera Background with a Scriptable Render Pipeline

 Please refer to [this additional documentation to configure an AR Foundation project with a SRP](ar-camera-background-with-scriptable-render-pipeline.md).
-This applies to Lightweight Render Pipeline (LWRP) and Universal Render Pipeline (URP).
+This applies to Universal Render Pipeline (URP).

+#### Automatic Occlusion

+Some devices offer depth information about the real world.
+For instance, with a feature known as person occlusion, iOS devices with the A12 Bionic chip (and newer) provide depth information for humans detected in the camera frame.
+In the future, more devices are expected to produce real world depth information.

+Adding the `AROcclusionManager` component to the camera with the `ARCameraBackground` component will automatically enable the background rendering pass to incorporate any available depth information when rendering the depth buffer.
+This allows for rendered geometry to be occluded by detected geometry from the real world.
+For example, in the case of iOS devices that support person occlusion, detected humans will occlude rendered content that exists behind them.

 #### Copying the Camera Texture to a Render Texture